Battlelogium/Battlelogium/README.md

 >	- Settings can also be accessed through the "Settings" link under the profile dropdown menu on the top menubar.
 >   - Added an option to access Battlelog profile settings in the Battlelogium settings dialog
 >	- Added an Alt+Enter functionality to toggle between fullscreen and windowed mode
+>   - Added F5 to reload the page
 >	- Battlelog dialogs created by Battlelogium now use the new overlay and fade in and out over 400 ms.
 >	- New loading background
 >	- Added a version indicator on the bottom left of the loading screen